ahmedemasry/OffersGenerator/README.md

 # Offers Generator

 ## Overview
-This photoshop script is mainly used to generate any type of designs with the same background but with different content or text faster than ever.
-It saves about 65% of the time and 30% of the storage needed to finish this type of tasks.

-The project was made for a particular case, but after that, it was developed to be generic for any case.

-## Cases to use it
+This powerful Photoshop script revolutionizes the design process by enabling the rapid generation of various designs with consistent backgrounds but different content or text.
+It significantly boosts efficiency, saving approximately 65% of the time typically required for such tasks and reducing storage needs by 30%.

+Initially developed for a specific use case, this project has evolved into a versatile tool applicable to any design scenario.
+Its flexibility and adaptability make it an invaluable asset for designers seeking to streamline their workflow and achieve remarkable results in less time.

+## Capabilities
 - Generating different designs with the same background.
 - Generating different backgrounds, text with the same layout.
 - Generating different text for the same design. (already exists in photoshop).